mpazaryna/presentation/jstd/presentation.md

 - Generic models and specialized training are powerful
 - Modern hardware can handle complex natural language processing
-- Build an elegant architecture to maintain domain independence
+- Build an elegant architecture AND maintain domain independence

 ---